 Your cover letter to apply for a new teaching job is critical.
 It should also contain relevant information to show your passion, personality, the reason for the change, and how you qualify to become a teacher.

-Grab the reader’s attention immediately and let your audience know that you have what it takes to be a phenomenal educator, even though you are a career changer.
+Grab the reader’s attention immediately and let your audience know you have what it takes to be a phenomenal educator, even though you are a career changer.

 Bluntly stated, “I have developed skills A, B, C, and D, and am looking forward to putting them to good use in the classroom.”
 Highlight three to five related achievements and demonstrate that you are well-suited for the teaching position.